hmcts/cnp-module-storage-account/README.md

 ## Using this module with new subnet

-This module was created with assumption that all required subnets are already present in Azure prior to running this module.
+This module was created with assumption that all required subnets are already present in Azure prior to running it.

-In special cases when as part of running this module you are also creating new subnet which should be added to subnet rules for inside storage account please ensure to use `depends_on` section.
+In special cases when as part of running this module you are also creating new subnet which should be added to subnet rules inside storage account please ensure to use `depends_on` section.
 This way module will wait for subnet to get created first before attempting to reference it.

 Example: